By Vanamala Mayr-Reisch

 To work with people’s faces is the most exciting and astounding work.
 It is delicate and requires sensitivity.
 It requires the ability to see and sense what is happening for the person internally, and to invite the person “to come out”.
 It is as if you step out from a crowd and show yourself.
 It is the most exciting work to watch people opening up, peeling one layer after the other of their protective shield.

 And with this transformation, suddenly, you can see that there is a tectonic shift inside the person.
 Something changes in their own beliefs about themselves.
-A fundamental shift that from that moment onwards, this person cannot go back to the person they were before.
+A fundamental shift that from that moment onward, this person cannot go back to the person they were before.
 Once you know, you cannot unknow it.

 If you feel that you are not yourself, that you are living a life that has nothing to do with who you are, then I invite you on an exciting journey.
 What does it take to make this tectonic shift?
 What is it what you really want to live?

-Come and join me to discover the new you.
+Come and Join me to discover the new you.